WordBrewery/WordBrewery-blog/_posts/2016-06-14-welcome-to-wordbrewery.md

 But what do you want?
 We want {{site.wordbrewery}} to be useful for you, so please let us know what you like, what you think could be better, and what would make you come back for more.
 Consider [taking a short beta tester survey](https://docs.google.com/forms/d/1VLYcHdI5-FLlr5hMRJ1DzhLKDUzfkPvyI8Bx3bvvk3w/viewform) to let us know.
 If you want to help us build a mobile app or hire more native-speaker voice actors to record sentences, please consider [making a small donation](https://squareup.com/store/wordbrewery2); everything helps!

 *[Click here](http://feeds.feedburner.com/LanguageUntapped) to receive new WordBrewery Blog posts by email or RSS, and [click here](http://goo.gl/pTPRvb) to join our email community.
 And if you haven't tried reading the news in another  language on {{site.wordbrewery}} yet, please give it a try.
 Your support helps us grow and build more useful features and content for language learners around the world.*

+{% include post_footer.html %}